 Into The Unknown

 2. PRAYER AND THE SACRAMENTS.
 Back in the Philippines when this time of the year comes, my family would be so excited with two major events that have become more like a tradition for all of us: 1.
 Our family noche Buena (good night) where we eat together as one family and exchange gifts after meals; and 2.
 The Christmas Party, which we do every year with all our relatives present.
 What are we excited about those occasions?
 One of course is FOOD, but more importantly, we are excited because we come to see every member of the family present.
 It was a time and moment of joyful encounter with one another after months of separation under several circumstances.
 As I come to remember those wonderful times together after all those years, I come to understand the true meaning of Advent – a joyful anticipation of a wonderful encounter with Christ.
 Prayer and the Sacraments worthily offered and received during this season bring us together closely to Christ.
 Our prayer awakens our soul as we listen attentively to Christ while the sacraments bring us together as one family in the one TABLE prepared for us by Christ, who is eager to celebrate the Eucharist with us.

-Our search for Christ continues and the Advent Season is a good opportunity to seek Him more meaningfully.
+What power grows in you as you continue to search for Christ this Advent Season?
+This season is a good opportunity to seek Him more meaningfully.
 See a deeper picture of the Advent Season not just a reenactment or commemoration of the past event, but in a more pro-active yearning, see it in the light telling us that the world needs God.
 Ultimately, we can ONLY come to KNOW WHO HE IS as He speaks to OUR HEARTS.
 Never cease seeking Him, but ALLOW Him to speak to your heart this Advent Season.